garyzhubc/STAT406-2017/Lecture18/README.md

 ![](README_files/figure-markdown_github-ascii_identifiers/boos.comp-1.png)

-Now we evaluate the performance of the Random Forest on the training set by obtaining *fitted values* ("predictions" for the training set) and looking at the "confusion table":
+Now we evaluate the performance of the Random Forest on the training set by obtaining *fitted values* ("predictions" for the observations in the training set) and looking at the corresponding "confusion table":

 ``` r
 table(x.tr$V1, predict(a, newdata=x.tr, type='response'))